SpongePowered/SpongeDocs/source/plugin/commands/commandbuilding.rst

     net.kyori.adventure.text.Component

 The first step is to get a new :javadoc:`Builder` builder.
-The builder provides methods to modify the command help messages, command arguments and the command logic.
+The builder provides methods to modify the command help messages, command arguments, and the command logic.
 These methods can be chained.

 To finally build the command, you'll want to call the